Biographies Characteristics Analysis

 Old Russian school description.
 The origin of the Russian school and the history of the Russian school uniform

-Every year, schoolchildren sit down at their desks to “nibble on the granite of science” again.
+Every year, schoolchildren sit down at their desks to once again “gnaw on the granite of science.”
 This has been going on for over a thousand years.
-The first schools in Russia were fundamentally different from modern ones: before there were no directors, no grades, or even a division into subjects. the site found out how the training took place in schools of past centuries.
+The first schools in Rus' were radically different from modern ones: before there were no directors, no grades, or even division into subjects. the site found out how education was conducted in schools of past centuries.

-The first mention of the school in ancient chronicles dates back to 988, when the Baptism of Russia took place.
-In the 10th century, children were taught mainly at the priest's house, and the Psalter and the Book of Hours served as textbooks.
-Only boys were admitted to schools - it was believed that women should not learn to read and write, but do household chores.
-Over time, the learning process has evolved.
-By the 11th century, children were being taught reading, writing, counting, and choral singing.
-“Schools of book learning” appeared - original ancient Russian gymnasiums, whose graduates entered the civil service: scribes and translators.
+The first mention of the school in ancient chronicles dates back to 988, when the Baptism of Rus' took place.
+In the 10th century, children were taught mainly at the priest’s home, and the Psalter and Book of Hours served as textbooks.
+Only boys were accepted into schools - it was believed that women should not learn to read and write, but do household chores.
+Over time, the learning process evolved.
+By the 11th century, children were taught reading, writing, counting and choral singing.
+“Schools of book learning” appeared - original ancient Russian gymnasiums, the graduates of which entered the public service: as scribes and translators.

-At the same time, the first women's schools were born - however, only girls from noble families were taken to study.
-Most often, the children of feudal lords and the rich studied at home.
-Their teacher was a boyar - "breadwinner" - who taught schoolchildren not only literacy, but also several foreign languages, as well as the basics of public administration.
+At the same time, the first girls' schools were born - however, only girls from noble families were accepted to study.
+Most often, the children of feudal lords and rich people studied at home.
+Their teacher was a boyar - the “breadwinner” - who taught schoolchildren not only literacy, but also several foreign languages, as well as the basics of government.

-Children were taught to read and write.
-Photo: Painting by N. Bogdanov-Belsky "Oral Account"
+Children were taught literacy and numeracy.
+Photo: Painting by N. Bogdanov-Belsky “Oral Abacus”

-Little information has been preserved about the Old Russian schools.
-It is known that training was carried out only in large cities, and with the invasion of Russia by the Mongol-Tatars, it generally stopped for several centuries and was revived only in the 16th century.
-Now the schools were called "schools", and only a representative of the church could become a teacher.
-Before starting a job, the teacher had to pass the knowledge exam himself, and the acquaintances of the potential teacher were asked about his behavior: cruel and aggressive people were not hired.
+Little information has been preserved about ancient Russian schools.
+It is known that training was carried out only in large cities, and with the invasion of Rus' by the Mongol-Tatars, it stopped altogether for several centuries and was revived only in the 16th century.
+Now schools were called “schools”, and only a representative of the church could become a teacher.
+Before starting a job, the teacher had to pass a knowledge exam himself, and the potential teacher’s acquaintances were asked about his behavior: cruel and aggressive people were not hired.

 No ratings

-The day of the schoolboy was not at all the way it is now.
-There was no division into subjects at all: students received new knowledge in one common stream.
-The concept of change was also absent - during the whole day the children could only break once, for lunch.
+The schoolchildren's day was completely different from what it is now.
+There was no division into subjects at all: students received new knowledge in one general flow.
+The concept of recess was also absent - during the whole day the children could only take one break, for lunch.
 At school, the children were met by one teacher, who taught everything at once - there was no need for directors and head teachers.
 The teacher did not grade the students.
-The system was much simpler: if the child learned and recited the previous lesson, he received praise, and if he did not know anything, he would be punished with rods.
+The system was much simpler: if a child learned and told the previous lesson, he received praise, and if he did not know anything, he was punished with rods.

-Not everyone was taken to school, but only the smartest and most savvy guys.
-The children spent the whole day in the classroom from morning to evening.
-Education in Russia took place slowly.
-It is now that all first graders can read, and earlier in the first year, schoolchildren learned the full names of the letters - “az”, “beeches”, “lead”.
-Second-graders could put intricate letters into syllables, and only in the third year did children know how to read.
+Not everyone was accepted into the school, but only the smartest and most savvy children.
+The children spent the whole day in classes from morning until evening.
+Education in Rus' proceeded slowly.
+Now all first-graders can read, but previously, in the first year, schoolchildren learned the full names of letters - “az”, “buki”, “vedi”.
+Second graders could form intricate letters into syllables, and it was only in the third year that children could read.
 The main book for schoolchildren was the primer, first published in 1574 by Ivan Fedorov.
-Having mastered the letters and words, the children read passages from the Bible.
-By the 17th century, new subjects appeared - rhetoric, grammar, surveying - a symbiosis of geometry and geography - as well as the basics of astronomy and poetic art.
-The first lesson according to the schedule necessarily began with a common prayer.
+Having mastered letters and words, the children read passages from the Bible.
+By the 17th century, new subjects appeared - rhetoric, grammar, land surveying - a symbiosis of geometry and geography - as well as the basics of astronomy and poetic art.
+The first lesson on the schedule necessarily began with general prayer.
 Another difference from the modern education system was that children did not carry textbooks with them: all the necessary books were kept at school.

 Available to everyone

 After the reform of Peter I, a lot has changed in schools.
 Education acquired a secular character: theology was now taught exclusively in diocesan schools.
-By decree of the emperor, the so-called digital schools were opened in the cities - they taught only literacy and the basics of arithmetic.
-The children of soldiers and lower ranks went to such schools.
+By decree of the emperor, so-called numerical schools were opened in the cities - they taught only literacy and basic arithmetic.
+Children of soldiers and lower ranks attended such schools.
 By the 18th century, education became more accessible: public schools appeared, which even serfs were allowed to attend.
 True, forced people could study only if the landowner decided to pay for their education.

-Previously, there was no division into subjects in schools.
-Photo: Painting by A. Morozov "Rural Free School"
+Previously, schools did not have divisions into subjects.
+Photo: Painting by A. Morozov “Rural Free School”

-It was not until the 19th century that primary education became free for all.
-Peasants went to parochial schools, where education lasted only one year: it was believed that this was quite enough for serfs.
-The children of merchants and artisans attended county schools for three years, and gymnasiums were created for the nobles.
-The peasants were taught only to read and write.
-Philistines, artisans and merchants, in addition to all this, were taught history, geography, geometry and astronomy, and the nobles were prepared in schools to enter universities.
+It was not until the 19th century that primary education became free for everyone.
+Peasants went to parish schools, where education lasted only one year: it was believed that this was quite enough for serfs.
+Children of merchants and artisans attended district schools for three years, and gymnasiums were created for nobles.
+The peasants were taught only literacy and numeracy.
+In addition to all this, the townspeople, artisans and merchants were taught history, geography, geometry and astronomy, and the nobles were prepared in schools to enter universities.
 Women's schools began to open, the program in which was designed for 3 years or 6 years - to choose from.
-Education became public after the adoption of the relevant law in 1908.
+Education became publicly accessible after the adoption of the corresponding law in 1908.
 Now the school education system continues to develop: in September, children sit down at their desks and discover a whole world of new knowledge - interesting and immense.

 31.08.2016

-On the eve of Knowledge Day, WE decided to ask our parents about their school days and young parents about what a schoolboy looks like today.
+On the eve of Knowledge Day, WE decided to ask our parents about their school times and young parents about what a schoolchild looks like today.

 SOVIET SCHOOLBOY

-- Stationery was the same for everyone.
-In the early days, students wrote with ink, so a special sheet, a “blotter”, was enclosed in each notebook, which quickly dried the ink and prevented it from smearing.
+— Everyone had the same stationery.
+In the early days, students wrote with ink, so a special sheet of paper, a “blotter”, was included in each notebook, which quickly dried the ink and prevented it from smearing.
 Plastic rulers were considered a curiosity in some schools.
-Another attribute of the Soviet schoolchild is the sleeves, which were worn during labor lessons or while writing, so as not to soil the sleeves and wipe them.
+Another attribute of the Soviet schoolchild is the sleeves, which were worn during labor lessons or while writing, so as not to stain the sleeves or wipe them.

 Source: livejournal.com

-The students had a strong sense of patriotism.
-Being in the Komsomol is a pride for a child.
-To get into the Komsomol, the children underwent a rigorous selection: excellent academic performance and knowledge of the charter.
-Many children could be upset to tears if they did not pass the selection.
+— The students had a highly developed sense of patriotism.
+Being in the Komsomol is pride for a child.
+To get into the Komsomol, children went through a strict selection process: excellent academic performance and knowledge of the charter.
+Many children would be upset to tears if they did not make the cut.

-- The appearance is strictly standardized: a strict dress with a black apron on weekdays and a white apron on holidays, bows, rough but high-quality shoes, jackets with a regular or stand-up collar.
-Perhaps there was a variety of clothes in the city, but in rural stores, if the size approached, then the seller immediately wrapped the purchase and gave it to the buyer, since there was no point in choosing from something.
-Sports shoes for the students were not sneakers, but only sneakers.
+— The appearance is strictly standardized: a strict dress with a black apron on weekdays and a white apron on holidays, bows, rough but high-quality shoes, jackets with a regular collar or a stand-up collar.
+Perhaps in the city there was a variety of clothes, but in rural stores, if the size was right, the seller immediately wrapped the purchase and gave it to the buyer, since there was no point in choosing from something.
+The students' sports shoes were not sneakers, but exclusively sneakers.

 Source: nnm.me

-- The Soviet school provided its children with almost everything.
-If the students lived far from the school, they were often settled in a boarding school, where they were provided with everything necessary, sometimes milk and buns were given to the students for free, the gym was equipped with all kinds of equipment.
+— The Soviet school provided its children with almost everything.
+If students lived far from school, they were often accommodated in a boarding school, where they were provided with everything they needed, sometimes milk and buns were given to students for free, and the gym was equipped with all kinds of equipment.

 — Schoolchildren were more involved in sports.
-The system set strict requirements for children, and they, in turn, were more willing to comply with them.
+The system set strict requirements for children, and they, in turn, were more willing to meet them.

 MODERN SCHOOLBOY

-The child is now in an unimaginable thick of information, which is why today's teenagers and children are more advanced than their parents at their age, smarter and more purposeful.
-They can already clearly articulate how they see themselves in the future.
-In part, this situation is dictated by tougher competition and developed motivation.
+The child is now in an unimaginable thicket of information, which is why today's teenagers and children are more advanced than their parents at their age, smarter and more purposeful.
+They can already clearly formulate how they see themselves in the future.
+This situation is partly dictated by tougher competition and developed motivation.

-“A student now has a huge choice.
-This applies to everything from the picture on the cover of a notebook to the teaching system.
+“The student now has a huge choice.
+This applies to everything: from the drawing on the cover of a notebook to the educational system.

 Source: altaynews.kz

-- Now children are less independent, as parents take care of them more.
+“Nowadays children are less independent, since their parents take more care of them.
 Moms and dads devote more time to their children, which cannot be said about the times when parents disappeared at work.

-- In terms of school uniforms, now each school can show individuality.
-Red jackets, grey-green waistcoats, badges with a coat of arms - these signs can be used to find out which school a child is studying at.
+— In terms of school uniforms, now each school can show its individuality.
+Red jackets, gray-green vests, chest stripes with a coat of arms - by these signs you can find out what school the child is studying at.
 In other cases, schools adhere to state standards: white top, dark bottom.

 Source: liter.kz